abreslav/async-proto/KEEP-COROUTINES.md

 }
 ```

-This handler is called when an unhandled exception occurs in the coroutine (the coroutine itself becomes invalid then and can not be continued).
+This handler is called when an unhandled exception occurs in the coroutine (the coroutine itself becomes invalid then and can not be resumed any more).
 Technically, it is implemented by wrapping the whole body of the coroutine (the whole state machine) into a try/catch block whose catch calls the handler:

 ```
 void resume(Object data) {
-    try {
     if (label == 0) goto L0
     else if (label == 1) goto L1
     else throw IllegalStateException()

+    try {
       L0:
         ...
         return
       L1:
         ...
         return
     } catch (Throwable e) {
+        label = -2 // invalidate the coroutine
         controller.handleException(e)
     }
 }